-Vicki Melin Baroque and Renaissance Flutes, has performed in early music groups throughout the U.S. and the Bay area such as the American Bach Soloists, with the ABS Academy in the San Francisco Bach Festival, Live Oak Baroque Orchestra, California Bach Society, the San Francisco Renaissance Voices, MUSA, and her ensemble, Nash Baroque.
+Vicki Melin Baroque and Renaissance Flutes, has performed in early music groups throughout the U.S. and the Bay area such as the American Bach Soloists, with the ABS Academy in the San Francisco Bach Festival, Voices of Music, Live Oak Baroque Orchestra, California Bach Society, MUSA, and her ensemble, Nash Baroque.
 Ms Melin attended Boston University for her Masters of Music, studying with Christopher Krueger and The Royal Conservatory of Music in Den Hague, The Netherlands, where she received an Advanced Diploma in Performance, studying with Wilbert Hazelzet.
-She has performed with early music orchestras and chamber ensembles in the United States, The Netherlands, Italy, and is frequently a guest soloist with International Organ and Chamber Music Festivals in Poland.
+She has performed with early music orchestras and chamber ensembles in the United States, The Netherlands, Italy, and is a frequent a guest soloist with International Organ and Chamber Music Festivals in Poland.
 Visit: the youtube video of the ensemble Cantica Sacra for the 2013 International Organ and Chamber Music Festival in Raciborz and Krakow, Poland.
-Ms. Melin currently lives in San Francisco, teaching baroque flute at UC Berkeley and privately.
+Ms. Melin lives in San Francisco and teaches baroque flute privately and at UC Berkeley.

 Katherine Heater, early keyboards, plays locally with early music groups such as Voices of Music, Philharmonia Baroque Orchestra and Musica Pacifica.
 She has performed throughout the United States, including with The Los Angeles Philharmonic, the Sun Valley Summer Symphony in Idaho and at the the Bloomington Early Music Festival, and the Tropical Baroque Festival of Miami.
 She received an Arts Bachelor from the University of California, Berkeley in music and a Masters of Music in historical performance from Oberlin Conservatory.
 At the Sweelinck Conservatorium in Amsterdam Ms. Heater studied harpsichord with Bob van Asperen and fortepiano with Stanley Hoogland.
 Also an active teacher, Ms. Heater teaches harpsichord at UC Berkeley, the Crowden Center, as well as privately.